dtake1336/ERNN-for-speech-enhancement/README.md

-# quilibriated RNN for speech enhancement
+# Equilibriated RNN for speech enhancement
 In this repository, real-time speech enhancement method using the equilibriated recurrent neural network (ERNN) for the T-F mask estimator \[1] is impremented using Chainer.

 Our paper can be found [here]() (in preparation).